kuroitenshi9/GoogLeNet-/ReadMe.md

 ### 3.2 Longer Training

-The model was then trained for **40 epochs** with the same hyperparameters to allow full convergence.
+The model was then trained for 40 epochs with above hyperparameters and used early stopping to avoid overlearning..

 ### 3.3 Class-Weighted Loss

-To address class imbalance, the loss was changed to a **class-weighted CrossEntropyLoss**:
+To address class imbalance, the loss function was decided on a class weighted CrossEntropyLoss:

 ```python
 class_counts = np.array([1391, 926, 1138, 700], dtype=np.float32)